GDPR Articles 13 and 14

 GDPR, Article 13, Para.
 1(f)

-Transfer of your personal data to non-EU countries: Tillr Technology do not transfer your personal data outside of the EU.
+Transfer of your personal data to non-EU countries: Telamon Software do not transfer your personal data outside of the EU.
 Your personal data, whilst under our care, shall be fully protected by the requirements of GDPR.

 GDPR, Article 13, Para.
 2(a)